 3. Click Synchronize Now.

-Manual synchronization of a common data set
+Manual synchronization of a common dataset

 If the synchronization is successful, the following message appears:

-Message in case of a successful synchronization of a common data set
+Message in case of a successful synchronization of a common dataset

-Synchronization of a shared data set
+Synchronization of a common dataset

 2. Click Synchronize with record.